ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

 <h2>Ensuring BuggyAmb runs always</h2>

 So far, if you are able to access the home page of BuggyAmb, then you are ready to start with troubleshooting.
-However if you restart the Linux machine or BuggyAmb crashes (and believe it is a buggy application and it crashes a lot), then you should start it manually by running the <code>dotnet BuggyAmb.dll</code> command.
+However if you restart the Linux machine or BuggyAmb crashes (and believe it is a buggy application and it crashes a lot), then you should start it manually by running the ```dotnet BuggyAmb.dll``` command.
 In a real world scenario you want applications to start automatically after a crash or reboot.

 If you host an ASP.NET Core application on IIS, either in-process or out-process, IIS manages the process startups.
-In Linux, you can use <code>systemd</code> to manage the same.
+In Linux, you can use <b>systemd</b> to manage the same.
 As described in https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1;

  >systemd is an init system that provides many powerful features for starting, stopping, and managing processes.

-<code>systemd</code> will use a service/unit file to manage an application.
-This is similar to the service concept in Windows and is called <code>daemons</code> in Linux world.
-The unit files are located in <code>/etc/systemd/system</code> directory.
+<b>systemd</b> will use a service/unit file to manage an application.
+This is similar to the service concept in Windows and is called <b>daemons</b> in Linux world.
+The unit files are located in <b>/etc/systemd/system</b> directory.

 Here is a sample Unit file that you can use: